Over the last decade, I’ve helped convert multiple liabilities into assets that grant returns on a level stock brokers would envy.

 And I love picking fresh figs, tangerines, herbs and lots more from the front yard.
 There’s always something new in every season.

-That said — my home and food forest are up for sale right now (click here to see lots of pictures and my listing page) because I’ve got another opportunity to do it again in another climate and I can’t turn it down.
+That said — my home and food forest are up for sale right now because I’ve got another opportunity to do it again in another climate and I can’t turn it down.
 You can also see what I’ve built here in Central Florida in this recent tour video:

 Creating a food forest seems like a huge task the first time you do it, but over time it gets easier and easier.
 You start to see the patterns behind the trees and their interactions.
 You know when they’re going to be happy and when they won’t be.
 And you learn what works and what doesn’t.
 As the trees grow and sink their roots into the soil, they become less and less demanding on your time as well… and they feed you like a king!